Skip to content

 Visiting Ottawa in 2021, he was enthralled by the diversity he saw in the Canada Council for the Arts’ Art Bank, a collection of contemporary art by more than 3,000 Canadian artists.

-It inspired him to submit a proposal for an exhibition marking the Art Bank’s 50th anniversary, its premise simple and subversive: “You had 50 years of primarily celebrating white artists.
+It inspired him to submit a proposal for an exhibition marking the Art Bank’s 50th anniversary, its premise simple and subversive: “You had 50 years of primarily celebrating mainstream artists.
 How about we take this [opportunity] to centre others?”

 To his surprise, his proposal was selected, and Alsaden went on to curate an exhibit of faces—from self-portraits to comics to historical figures—that would reflect Canada’s true diversity using exact percentages from the census as a guide.
 The only exception was Indigenous artists, who he exhibited at three times their rates on the census, in consideration of their genocide and erasure in this country.